wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dataverse-teams-power-bi/includes/5-share-options.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Power BI app, right-clicked, with Pin selected.](../media/image-40.png)](../media/image-40.png#lightbox)

 The Power BI app for Teams launch page gives you quick access to your favorite reports, dashboards, and workspaces.
-Also, you can explore Power BI training, highlighted content that is published by the Power BI community, and recommended apps.
+Also, you can explore Power BI training and recommended apps.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Power BI app for Teams launch page.](../media/image-41.png)](../media/image-41.png#lightbox)